-2. Management information (statistics)
+2.2 Management information (statistics)

 The Board collates multi agency information on a range of adult safeguarding statistics in order to produce a management report.
 The report which is available at each business meeting is overseen by and discussed at the HSAB.
 The Board's strategic plan for 2017 - 2020 contains 5 year trend analysis which provides an excellent basis for planning future work.
+The 3 year trends post the implementation of the Care Act 2014 are shown at Appendix 1 and referred to in the narrative below.

 The background information for the statistical analysis of safeguarding adults services work in 2017/2018 is available on request.